cudev/game-feed/README.md

 ---

 Retrievers in the package try to fetch games as lazily as possible.
-In addition, it's never too bad to make use of some caching.
+However, a little caching never hurt anyone (arguably).
 Provided retrievers can utilise any PSR-6 compliant library.

 Using [Stash](http://www.stashphp.com/), for example:
 ```php